f5devcentral/f5-agility-labs-waf/docs/class3/module2 - bot/lab1 - bot/lab1.rst

 #.
 Navigate to **Security > Bot Defense > Bot Defense Profiles** and click **Create**.
 #.
 Name: **insecureApp1_botprofile**
 #.
 Profile Template: **Relaxed**
+#.
+Click the **Learn more** link to see an explanation of he options.
+These will be explored further in the 241 lab.

 .. image:: images/bot_profile.png
   :width: 600 px